 Jos advised we were meeting on the issues of setting policies and compliance for weed abatement and firewise protocols, as the summer is ending and landscaping details need to be set quickly.
 We need a plan for contracting with a management company to handle the details of running the association, with Board oversight, inasmuch as we don’t have the manpower to do all the work.

 Treasurer: Linda was able to collect enough records from the former bookkeeper and she prepared a Balance Sheet as of 7-31-23 and a Profit and Loss Statement.
 These will be updated, as needed, for the 9-6-23 Board meeting.
 Jos thanked Linda for all her outstanding work on the financials.
 She covered all areas and has everything detailed and balanced.
 All liabilities are now accounted for.
-Ken asked about an “income” item of $172.00 and that is the ongoing issue from the last Board that improperly paid reimbursement not owed to an owner who hasn’t returned the money.
+(Wasn’t me?) asked about an “income” item of $172.00 and that is the ongoing issue from the last Board that improperly paid reimbursement not owed to an owner who hasn’t returned the money.
 Late fees have been charged for non compliant yearly owner dues at 12% per annum and

 we may have to write off some previous unpaid dues/fees.
 Every owner should know they owe dues every year and there’s no good excuse for us to write-off any.
 Linda says one owner for this year only partially paid and one who never paid.